-Site Manager 8 includes Macrium Image Guardian (MIG), which provides ransomware protection for backup files that are stored on the Site Manager server.
+Site Manager 7.3 introduces Macrium Image Guardian, which provides ransomware protection for backup files that are installed on the Site Manager server.

 Macrium Image Guardian works by preventing unauthorized delete or write operations being performed on backup image files by any process that does not have a valid Macrium code signature.

 Image Guardian has been used by Macrium Reflect to provide malware protection since version 7.1.

 Learn more about Macrium Image Guardian in Macrium Reflect here

 When you install Site Manager for the first time, the installation wizard will show you an option to install Image Guardian: